 Australia’s defence strategy should be coherent and have our national interest at its core.
 We should not squander billions of dollars on doubtful long-range, long lead-time war-fighting equipment that offers Australia little protection.

-The US is a friend and ally but has drawn us into too many far-flung and failed wars – Vietnam, Iraq, Afghanistan and now potentially China with its sights on Taiwan.
-Instead, Australia should be protecting its borders and tackling the real and present threats we face.
+The US is a friend and ally but has drawn us into too many far-flung and failed wars – Vietnam, Iraq, Afghanistan, and now potentially China with its sights on Taiwan.
+Instead, Australia should be protecting its borders and tackling real and present threats.

 The consequences for us of a major conflict would be very serious in terms of the Australian economy, the impact on the Australian people and the ravages to our way of life throughout the land. ….
 Our nation is ill-prepared for climate impacts, instead fuelling security implications in one of the highest risk regions in the world, the Indo-Pacific.